VPNL/fat/README.md

 ﻿Diffusion tool box that combines Vistasoft, MRtrix3, LiFE and AFQ to produce white matter connectomes.
 It requires the toolboxes mentioned before to be installed.
 The pipeline is orgnized as below.

 A great place to start exploring this pipeline is the script "fat/preprocessing/scripts/fatPreprocmrTrix3WrapperLocal.m", which includes the entire pipeline from raw dti data to connetomes.
-Please note that this pipeline does not currently include resverse phase encoding correction, and that the mutishell code has never been tested.
 The pipeline is organized as follows:

 1) Prepare fat data and directory structure